mrouillard/mrouillard/README.md

 - 👋 Hi, I’m @mrouillard
 - 👀 I’m interested in lots of things.
-Mainly programming, woodworking, electronics, microcontrollers, home automation
+Mainly programming, woodworking, music, electronics, microcontrollers, home automation
-- 🌱 I’m currently learning NodeJS, NodeRed, InfluxDB
+- 🌱 I’m currently learning Python, Svelte, NodeRed, InfluxDB
-- 📫 How to reach me : well...
+- 📫 How to reach me : don't.

 <!---
 mrouillard/mrouillard is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.